Treatments for Eczema and Atopic Dermatitis

 Diagnosis and Treatment

-At Associates in Dermatology, the diagnosis of eczema (nummular or dyshidrotic) or atopic dermatitis is based on clinical signs and symptoms, but the skin can be biopsied to determine type.
+At our practice, the diagnosis of eczema (nummular or dyshidrotic) or atopic dermatitis is based on clinical signs and symptoms, but the skin can be biopsied to determine type.
 Treatment programs are designed based on the type of eczema and individual patient needs, and aimed at reducing inflammation, controlling itching, preventing new flare-ups, and clearing infection.
 Common medications include topical creams and ointments, skin hydration instructions, and sometimes antibiotics.

 Follow up and Outcomes